scAB1001/notes-md/uni/semester1/comp3932/Project Outline and Specification (week 6).md

 technique.

 ---
 Surgeons use 3D rendered images of anatomical models e.g. the liver to better familiarise themselves with the patient and the working environment before operating.
-Typically, this model viewing is done with a joy-stick, offering limited inisght and difficult navigation.
-The tool being used greatly limits visibility and understanding.
+Typically, this model investigation and viewing is done on-screen using a joystick, offering limited inisght and difficult navigation.
+The tool greatly restricts  and requires a steep learning curve before efficient use.
+With the introduction of a hand gesture VR system, the
 ### 3. Objectives (up to 5)
 Objectives should be SMART – Specific, Measurable, Achievable, Relevant, Time-bound.
 Objectives should be a list of tasks that collectively meet the Aim of your project (makes